Bnty-hun7er/WebRTC-Client/README.md

     nodemon server.js

 JUST TYPE   https://localhost:5000 onthe browser
-            or if u want to ty using other device "https://YOUR LOCAL IP:5000" make sure you use seperated browsers for multiple casting
+            or if u want to ty using other device "https://YOUR_LOCAL_IP:5000" make sure you use seperated browsers for multiple casting